 How does Metromile pay-per-mile insurance work

-Metromile’s pay-per-mile model is very simple.
-You will be quoted a monthly rate payable every month, no matter how many miles you drive.
+Metromile’s pay-per-mile model is straightforward.
+You will be quoted a monthly rate regardless of how many miles you drive.
 But then, Metromile multiplies the number of miles you drive by your quoted per-mile rate.
 Add your monthly rate and mileage total together, and that’s what you’ll pay.

 Metromile auto insurance coverage options

 Metromile offers the standard coverages you would expect from any auto insurance company.
-Those break down into three major categories:
+Those are broken down into three major categories listed below.

 Liability coverage